Measurement prospects for the pair-instability mass cutoff with gravitational waves: Observational summary

 \subsection{Nonparametric results}

 Next, we turn to the nonparametric constraints in the bottom row of Figure~\ref{figure: observations}, using \textsc{PixelPop} to infer the BH merger rate in $m_1$--$m_2$ bins \cite{Heinzel:2024jlc} (see Appendix~\ref{section: Models} for more details of the model and Appendix~\ref{section: Impact of GW231123} for results including GW231123).
 The peaks in the $m_2$ distribution are more prominent compared to the parametric models \cite{Farah:2023swu}, suggesting current default models \cite{LIGOScientific:2025pvj} need to be revised.
 The distributions do not decline sharply at low and high masses, reflecting the agnostic \textsc{PixelPop} prior \cite{Heinzel:2024jlc}, unlike the assumption of strict minima and maxima in the parametric models.
-Instead, in Figure~\ref{figure: observations} we show the 99\%, 99.9\%, and 99.99\% percentile masses, which from GWTC-4 (GWTC-3) are $33_{-3}^{+3}M_\odot$, $49_{-7}^{+16}M_\odot$, and $82_{-23}^{+48}M_\odot$ ($33_{-3}^{+5}M_\odot$, $52_{-12}^{+45}M_\odot$, and $91_{-32}^{+50}M_\odot$) for $m_2$, respectively (see Table~\ref{table: percentiles} later for a summary).
+Instead, in Figure~\ref{figure: observations} we show the 99\%, 99.9\%, and 99.99\% percentile masses, computed from the marginal cumulative distributions for $m_1$ and $m_2$ from \textsc{PixelPop}, which from GWTC-4 (GWTC-3) are $33_{-3}^{+3}M_\odot$, $49_{-7}^{+16}M_\odot$, and $82_{-23}^{+48}M_\odot$ ($33_{-3}^{+5}M_\odot$, $52_{-12}^{+45}M_\odot$, and $91_{-32}^{+50}M_\odot$) for $m_2$, respectively (see Table~\ref{table: percentiles} later for a summary).
 Although the 99.9\% $m_2$ is fairly well constrained and consistent with the $m_2$ cutoff in the \textsc{Single Power Law + 2 Peaks + Cutoff} model, the greater flexibility of \textsc{PixelPop} is balanced against larger uncertainties and the presence of mergers with $m_2>50M_\odot$ is not ruled out.